Should I Replace My Only Bathtub with a Shower? Weighing the Pros and Cons

 Pros of Replacing Your Bathtub with a Shower

-One of the main advantages of opting for a shower is the space-saving aspect.
 Showers can be designed to fit into smaller areas, making them ideal for compact bathrooms.
-By eliminating the bathtub, you can free up significant floor space, which can be utilized for other purposes or to create a more open and spacious bathroom environment.
+Removing the bathtub frees up floor space and helps create a more open, airy environment.

 Cons of Replacing Your Bathtub with a Shower